ogatech4real/Material_Aware_Digital_Twin/README.md

 GitHub Repository

+---

 ## License

 This repository is distributed under the MIT License.
 You are free to use, modify, and distribute this work with appropriate credit.

+---

 ## Contact

-Author: Adewale Ogabi
+- Author: Adewale Ogabi
-Affiliation: School of Computing, Engineering, and Digital Technologies, Teesside University, UK
+- Affiliation: School of Computing, Engineering, and Digital Technologies, Teesside University, UK
-Email: hello@adewaleogabi.info, ogabi.adewale@gmail.com
+- Email: hello@adewaleogabi.info, ogabi.adewale@gmail.com

 Repository: https://github.com/ogatech4real/Material_Aware_Digital_Twin

-This repository accompanies the IEEE Access manuscript and supports reproducible research in lifecycle-aware optimisation and digital twin development for renewable energy systems.